EricZinda/Perplexity/docs/pxint/pxint0040BuildSolver.md

         self.name = name
         self.args = args
 ~~~
-`index` is a number representing the order in when the predication is called when solving the MRS, all the rest of the arguments are pulled directly from the MRS format.
+`index` is a number representing the order that the predication is called when solving the MRS using a depth-first search.
+All the rest of the arguments are pulled directly from the MRS format.

-To convert this representation into a Python function and call it, we need a mapping from the string predication name (e.g. `"_folder_n_of"`) to the function and module where the function lives.
+To convert this representation into a Python function and call it, we need a mapping from the string predication name (e.g. `"_folder_n_of"`) to the function and module that implements the logic for it.

 We'll start by building a `Vocabulary` class that will store all of the mappings.
-You add a mapping with `add_predication`, and find a mapping with `predication`.
-Note that it is both the name and the arguments of a predicate that have to match to get a property mapping:
+You add a mapping with `add_predication()` and find a mapping with `predication()`.
+Note that it is both the name and the arguments of a predicate that have to match to get a proper mapping:

 ~~~
 class Vocabulary(object):